SimGamerJen/FS25_CropControlOverride/README.md

 - `RESEED SEASONAL` only targets blocked NPC fields in the selected reset scope.
 - Player-owned fields are not reset by NPC cleanup.
 - Some crop types are excluded from automatic reseed because they may require special handling.
-- The GUI does not yet expose reseed weights directly; edit XML manually.
 - Console reset commands do not expose the full GUI reset-mode workflow.
-- Candidate weighting is category-based, not per-crop.
 - Seasonal logic depends on FS25 crop growth data being available for the loaded crop.
 - Modded crops may behave differently depending on how their fruit type data is defined.
 - Dedicated-server clients depend on the server-synchronised ruleset; if the server/client mod versions differ, GUI state may not match.